-University entrance in South Korea, too, follows the inevitable logic of the structures of competition with students competing for entry into 'good' universities:
+University entrance in South Korea, too, follows the inevitable logic of the structures of competition with students competing for entry into "good" universities:

 A university's reputation, rather than a specific department or major, tends to be the most important factor for students and parents because hiring companies generally pay more attention to the job applicant's university than to any undergraduate major.
 Thus, the universities are ranked in a hierarchical order that corresponds to the entrance test scores of their students.
 From the individual's perspective, getting a high score on the national scholastic test is the best way to guarantee entrance to a good university, to a good job, and hence to a successful career.
-(K.-Y. Shin & Lee, 2010:110ff.)
+(Shin & Lee 2010:110ff.)

-In addition to career prospects, even marriage prospects are closely tied to the rank of one's university ("Korean Universities: A Brief Introduction," 2011).
-So, identifying and getting into the 'right' university is a very important matter indeed.
-While the prestige of the very best universities nationally is firmly entrenched, identifying the 'right' university has become more complex at the lower rungs and parents and students are increasingly forced to rely on university rankings for information about the standing of a university.
-Competition has thus created a demand for university rankings which, in turn, fuel further competition as the most prestigious universities aim to have their high prestige empirically verified and as lower-ranked institutions strive to improve their standing.
+In addition to career prospects, even marriage prospects are closely tied to the rank of one's university (Korean universities: A brief introduction 2011).
+So, identifying and getting into the "right" university is a very important matter indeed.
+While the prestige of the very best universities nationally is firmly entrenched, identifying the "right" university has become more complex at the lower rungs and parents and students are increasingly forced to rely on university rankings for information about the standing of a university.
+Competition has thus created a demand for university rankings, which, in turn, fuel further competition as the most prestigious universities aim to have their high prestige empirically verified and as lower-ranked institutions strive to improve their standing.

 National university rankings are published annually by two newspapers, Joongang Ilbo (since 1994) and Chosun Ilbo (since 2009).
 Both Joongang and Chosun are part of a group of the three major Korean newspapers (the third one being Donga Ilbo), which are collectively referred to pejoratively as Cho-Joong-Dong.
 Cho-Joong-Dong form the basis of bosu eonlon, the conservative media.
-Cho-Joong-Dong have been part of South Korea's political and economic elite for most of its recent history and collectively espouse anti-socialist, pro-US, pro-chaebeol, and, more recently, neoliberal free market ideologies (J. S.-Y. Park, 2010; Sa, 2009).
-Cho-Joong-Dong, which together have a 75% market share, have been active agents in the promotion of English in South Korea, including stunts such as a Chosun Ilbo campaign to make English an official language, or another campaign entitled yeongeoga gyeongjaenglyeokida ('English is competitiveness'), which predicted a dire future unless the country became more 'English-friendly' (see J. S.-Y. Park (2009, 2010) for details).
-It is against this background that massmediated university rankings must be understood as yet another pillar in the discourse of global competitiveness and one that is specifically played out on the terrain of English.
+Cho-Joong-Dong have been part of South Korea's political and economic elite for most of its recent history and collectively espouse antisocialist, pro-US, pro-chaebeol, and, more recently, neoliberal free-market ideologies (Park 2010; Sa 2009).
+Cho-Joong-Dong, which together have a seventy-five-percent market share, have been active agents in the promotion of English in South Korea, including stunts such as a Chosun Ilbo campaign to make English an official language, or another campaign entitled yeongeoga gyeongjaenglyeokida 'English is competitiveness,' which predicted a dire future unless the country became more "English-friendly" (see Park 2009, 2010 for details).
+It is against this background that mass-mediated university rankings must be understood as yet another pillar in the discourse of global competitiveness and one that is specifically played out on the terrain of English.

 Both the Joongang and Chosun university rankings were introduced with the stated aim to promote international competitiveness among national universities and thus improve the quality of Korean higher education.
-The Joongang university rankings are modelled on the U.S. News and World Report College Rankings while the Chosun rankings are modelled on the QS rankings, with which it has partnered for the purpose.
-Both rankings use the same four criteria to rank universities as follows but have them weighted differently as shown in Table
+The Joongang university rankings are modelled on the U.S. News and World Report college rankings while the Chosun rankings are modelled on the Quacquarelli Symonds (QS) rankings, with which it has partnered for the purpose.
+Both rankings use the same four criteria to rank universities as follows but have them weighted differently as shown in Table 1.